 §Creating a new application

-§Create a new application with the activator command
+§Create a new application with Activator

 activator command can be used to create a new Play application.
 Activator allows you to select a template that your new application should be based off.
 For vanilla Play projects, the names of these templates are